What’s in Season – May Produce and Recipes

 Cactus paddles: Popular in Mexican cooking, cactus paddles are edible!
 Mixed with citric acid (I like lemon juice), olive oil, and salt, they can be part of a delicious salad or just cooked and eaten on their own with dips.

 Leeks: Leek season is coming to an end as summer approaches.
 But these sweet vegetables are great for adding extra vitamins to any dish.
-Swap out heavy casseroles and stews for mixing into pastas and salads.
+Swap out heavy casseroles and stews for mixing into pasta and salads.

 Mushrooms: If you’re not getting enough Vitamin D from the sun – mushrooms are here to help.
 With portobello, button, and cremini mushrooms being the most plentiful in May, try them in spring-friendly tacos, burgers, pasta, and dumplings.